git-town/git-town/CONTRIBUTING.md

 * Create and push a new Git Tag for the release
   * `git tag -m release -a v4.0`
   * `git push --tags`
-* Travis-CI creates a new release on Github and attaches the GT binaries to it
+* Travis-CI creates a new release on GitHub and attaches the GT binaries to it

 #### Homebrew/homebrew